finopsfoundation/framework/introduction/how-to-use.md

 - Adapt — remix, transform, and build upon the material for any purpose, even commercially.

 ## Under the following terms:
 - Attribution — You must give appropriate credit, provide a link to the license, and indicate if changes were made.
-You may do so in any reasonable manner, but not in any way that suggests the licensor endorses you or your use.

-## Giving Attribution Credit
+## How to give attribution credit:
 If you were to share or adapt content from the Tagging & Labeling page you would need to include the following attribution:

 - [Tagging & Labeling](https://framework.finops.org/framework/functions/tagging-labeling/) by [FinOps Foundation](https://finops.org")